Body composition: Compartment models

+As a rule, the compartments must sum to the body weight.
+The proportion of each compartment as a percent is often reported, found by dividing the compartment weight by the body weight.
+Individual compartments may be estimated based on population averages or measured directly or indirectly.
+Many measurement methods exist with varying levels of accuracy.
+Typically, the higher compartment models are more accurate, as they require more data and thus account for more variation across individuals.
+The four compartment model is considered the reference model for assessment of body composition as it is robust to most variation and each of its components can be measured directly.

+Measurement methods

+A wide variety of body composition measurement methods exist.
+The gold standard measurement technique for the 4-compartment model consists of a weight measurement, body density measurement using hydrostatic weighing or air displacement plethysmography, total body water calculation using isotope dilution analysis, and mineral content measurement by dual-energy X-ray absorptiometry (DEXA).
+However, it is also common to use a DEXA scan alone and refer to this as the "gold standard".
+These claims are somewhat dubious since measurements methods vary significantly from study to study.
+In practice, the measurement methods used will be a tradeoff between cost, availability, and accuracy.

 DEXA

 Body composition measurement with dual energy X-ray absorptiometry (DEXA) is used increasingly for a variety of clinical and research applications.
-A DEXA scan requires medical supervision by a radiologist and some consider it to be the new "Gold Standard" in body composition testing.
+A DEXA scan requires medical supervision by a radiologist.
 Total body scans using DEXA give accurate and precise measurements of body composition, including bone mineral content (BMC), bone mineral density (BMD), lean tissue mass, fat tissue mass, and fractional contribution of fat.

-The estimation of body fatness from body density (using underwater weighing) was accepted as the "gold standard" for many decades.
-However, some researchers now claim that whole-body scanning techniques (e.g., "DEXA") are the new "gold standard."
-But these claims are somewhat dubious since the scanning algorithms are validated against body composition assessments based on fractional density from underwater weighing.

 DEXA measurements are highly reproducible if the same type of machine is used, making them excellent for monitoring pharmaceutical therapy, nutritional or exercise intervention, sports training, and other body composition altering programs.
 They are also fast, simple, non-invasive, and expose the subject to a level of x-rays less than that of a cross-country flight.
 DEXA exams provide both total body and up to 14 regional (trunk, individual arms & legs, android, gynoid, etc.) results.
 However, the role of DEXA in clinical evaluations and research studies has been questioned by Wang et al. who stated that "the errors of the DXA [DEXA] method are still of concern if it were to be used as the criterion."

+Hydrostatic weighing

+Hydrostatic weighing, also referred to as underwater weighing, hydrostatic body composition analysis and hydrodensitometry, is a technique for measuring the density of a living person's body.
+It is a direct application of Archimedes' principle, that an object displaces its own volume of water.